-Participants (one team of two individuals per chapter) take a written test of basic forensic science to qualify as semifinalists.
+Participants take a written test of basic forensic science to qualify as semifinalists.
 Semifinalist teams will examine a mock crime scene and demonstrate their knowledge of forensic science and crime scene analysis.
 Participants will be expected use proper techniques to collect evidence and perform a detailed written analysis of the crime scene.

 Future Technology Teacher